 Formal monitoring of progress takes place termly in the form of a pupil progress meeting held between class teachers and senior leaders.
 Information about pupil progress is shared formally with parents through two parents' evenings and a written report.
-In addition to this, a SEND parents evening will be held each term to allow parents to meet with the SENDCo to discuss progress and next steps for their child.

 For learners with SEND, school support plans will be discussed with parents at parent teacher meetings, and for those with EHC Plans, an annual review will be held.
 Parents and teachers organise additional appointments with each other to discuss the child's progress and school will always seek to arrange meetings between parents/carers and any external professionals that may be working with a child in school.